 During the job orientation, the employees must complete the necessary paperwork.
 It’s an indispensable part of every new hire orientation program.
 Generally, paperwork includes company rules and policies, income tax forms, employment eligibility verification, non-disclosure agreements, payroll and benefits forms, etc.

 Make sure you never leave out any important paperwork.
 It’s better if you complete the paperwork electronically.
 It’ll help you update or modify them easily in the future.

 Provide Employee Handbook

-You should develop an informative and effective employee handbook to pass on important information and employment standards that your company upholds.
+You should develop an informative and effective employee handbook to pass on important information and employment standards your company upholds.
 This will enable your new hires to understand their rights and obligations during their tenure with you.

 Go Over Company Policies

 Incoming employees must be aware of all the rules actively implemented in a company.
-This is to ensure they diligently follow all the applicable policies, conduct themselves professionally, and avoid any kind of blunder or accident.
+This is to ensure they diligently follow all the applicable policies, conduct themselves professionally, and avoid any blunder or accident.